cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 Next step is to add pixels using gradient detection.
 First I apply Sobel operator in X and Y directions and then calculate the full gradient in diagonal direction.
 I have chosen diagonal direction because for the further line detection it is important to have clear lines in the bottom part of the image and these lines are almost diagonal:
 <img src="./img/diagonal_gradient.jpg" />

-To calculate it I add gradients in X and Y direction multiplied by sqrt(2)/2.
+To calculate it I add gradients in X and Y directions multiplied by sqrt(2)/2.

 I also calculate the slope of the gradient vector to filter out almost horizontal lines.
 Here I had a bug that cost me a lot of time: I mistakenly dropped values with angle below 30 degrees.
 The right solution is to drop points with gradient with angles > 60 degrees because near horizontal lines have almost vertical gradient with angle close to 90 (or pi/2 in radian).